neocrypto-io/riot-android/README.md

 - Open Android studio, select your flavour.
 - Build and run the app : you made your first Riot app.

-You will need to manage your own provider because "im.vector" is already used (look at VectorContentProvider to manage it).
+You will need to manage your own provider because "io.neocrypto.chat" is already used (look at VectorContentProvider to manage it).

 Customise your application settings with a custom google play link
 ===================================================================